scionproto/scion/doc/tutorials/registry.rst

 ISD and SCION AS numbers are assigned and registered by the SCION Registry in order to ensure global uniqueness.
 This is operated by the SCION Association on behalf of the SCION community, in accordance with the `SCION Registry Policy <https://www.scion.org/wp-content/uploads/2025/10/SCION-Registry-Policy.pdf>`_ and governed by the `Registry Committee <https://www.scion.org/association/#committees>`_.

-The SCION Registry records ISD and SCION AS number assignments, the organisations or individuals who have been assigned ISD and/or SCION AS numbers (known as ‘Resource Holders’), and the details of the roles and/or persons who are the administrative and technical contacts for the Resource Holders.
+The SCION Registry records ISD and SCION AS number assignments, the organizations or individuals who have been assigned ISD and/or SCION AS numbers (known as ‘Resource Holders’), and the details of the roles and/or persons who are the administrative and technical contacts for the Resource Holders.
 The SCION Registry portal allows Resource Holders to assign, update and remove contact information, as well as request ISD and SCION AS numbers.
-It is also possible for a Resource Holder to assign another organisation to manage resources on their behalf, such as in scenarios where their network management is outsourced.
+It is also possible for a Resource Holder to assign another organization to manage resources on their behalf, such as in scenarios where their network management is outsourced.

-This tutorial outlines how to create an account for your organisation, assign administrative and technical contacts, and request ISD and SCION AS numbers.
+This tutorial outlines how to create an account for your organization, assign administrative and technical contacts, and request ISD and SCION AS numbers.

 Creating your account
 ---------------------